udf/factorio-auto-resource-redux/auto-resource-redux/README.md

 # Features
 ## Shared Storage
-Each force (team) gets a storage that's unique to each surface.
+Each force (team) gets a storage that's unique to each surface (game map/planet).
   The items in the storage are shown in a table at the top of the screen:
   ![List of items in the storage](https://raw.githubusercontent.com/udf/factorio-auto-resource-redux/master/images/resource-list.png)